 A.9.
 SBT’s Privacy Representations.
 SBT represents that, in the course of providing any information that is directly from SBT, authored by SBT, and/or sent to SBT Users, that SBT will not:

-(a) send information electronically that has falsified sender domain names, IP addresses, and company information;
+(a) send information electronically that SBT knows contains falsified sender domain names, IP addresses, and company information;

-(b) send information that has confidential, misleading, deceptive, or inaccurate whether in a subject line or within the content itself;
+(b) send information that SBT knows has confidential, misleading, deceptive, or inaccurate whether in a subject line or within the content itself;

 (b) send information routed through servers that SBT does not have express authority to use;

 (c) prevent Users from opting out of receiving such communications, and will process any opt out requests in a diligent manner; and